MoebiusSt/exportPageRangesToPDF.jsx/README.md

   - Currently viewed section(s) for quick versioned export
 - Handle odd/even page starts in PDF view settings (cover sheet YES/NO)
 - Automatic versioning for exported PDFs (can be overridden)
-- Save settings to a document script label for persistence
+- Saves settings to a document script label for persistence
+- Asynchronous PDF export with retry mechanism for blocked files
+- Help with examples

 ## Usage